Redslaya/ARCore/ARCoreTutorial.md

 - Starter code: https://github.com/Redslaya/ARCore

 ## Setting up the Environment
 In your Unity project, it is necessary to configure the environment to support Android and augmented reality (AR).
 In Unity, select `File -> Build Settings`, and a new window should appear with the option to select the platform.
-Select `Android` in the platform list and click the **Select Platform** button below.
+Select `Android` in the platform list and click the **Switch Platform** button below.
 This may take a few seconds to change.
 Afterwards, click the **Player Settings** button.

 ![Environment Image](/assets/envSetup.png)